krknopp/docker-drupal-legacy/README.md

 # docker-drupal8

-Custom build for Code Koalas' Drupal 8 deployments.
+Custom build for Code Koalas' Legacy Drupal deployments.

-Consists of Ubuntu 16.04, PHP7 (FPM) and Apache 2.4.
+Consists of Ubuntu 14.04, PHP5.5.9 (FPM) and Apache 2.4.

 # Environment variables
 * VIRTUAL_HOST= FQDN of website with a "." at the beginning